Vox AC30: copper panels

 Serial number 12019 - currently in the UK

 Chassis assembled by Burndept, number 04690.
 Albion transformers.
 A mixture of Mullard mustard and WIMA capacitors in the preamp.
 The Mullards have date codes "D3N", "A4N" and "14N" = last quarter of 1963, and first quarter of 1964.
-Grey panel with integrated top boost.
-The stamping on the serial number plate (which looks genuine enough - i.e. not a repro) is abnormal.
+Grey panel with integrated Top Boost.
+The stamping on the serial number plate (which looks genuine enough - i.e. not a repro) is unusually shaky.

 Serial number 12022 T